arl/tmux-gitbar/README.md

 Every customization should take place in `tmux-gitbar.conf`.

 tmux-gitbar introduces some new keywords that can be added to the tmux-status bar definition.
-Everything can be customized to suit your taste: status components, colors, style, symbols.
+Everything can be customized:
+ - status string content
+ - colors
+ - style
+ - symbols

+### Status string content

-### `TMGB_STATUS_STRING`
+#### `TMGB_STATUS_STRING`

-This variable defines the structure of the git status bar.
+This variable defines the content of the git status bar, represented by different keywords.
-The default value is:
+Default value:

     "#{git_branch} - #{git_upstream} - #{git_remote} #{git_flags}"